 As an old man living in the UK, I cannot say his book is cool, but perhaps I could say it is jolly good.
 R.V.

-I have complete answers to nearly all the exercises in the text (and am working on the rest).
-It is easy to move answers in or out of the Selected Answers at the back of the book.
+The complete answers to exercises is included in the answers version for instructors (including “hard-core” exercises later in the text).
+With this, it is easy for me to move answers in or out of the Selected Answers.
 Short of including them all, if you think some answer(s) should or should not be included among the Selected Answers, let me know.
 T.R.